mitliagkas/mitliagkas.github.io/dl-theory-class.md

 **February 7th**
 Stability and generalization

-Reading: [13,14]
+Reading: [13]

 ---
 ### Seminar part of class

 **February 8th**
-Stability of regularized models and SGD
+Stability and generalization: Part II
-Reading: [14]
+Reading: [13,14]

 **February 14th**
-Topic TBA
+Applications of stability and PAC Bayes
+Reading: [14,15]

 **February 15th**
 **NO CLASS** - Instructor is travelling